 Despite their individual prices, an entire collection of the 29 50p coins minted for the London Olympics could fetch you at least £35 from any lazy or impatient collectors out there.

 In 2008 the Royal Mint decided to redesign the 20p coin, taking the date from the back to the front.
-Something went wrong though, and the designs were mismatched, meaning that somewhere between 50,000 and 200,000 20p coins went into circulation with no date present.
+Something went wrong though, and the designs were mismatched.
+Somewhere between 50,000 and 200,000 20p’s went into circulation with no date present.

 Be sure to look carefully for these ones as it would be very easy to miss.
 If you happen to come across one, it could earn you a massive £100.

 “WWF” 50p Coin (2011) – £100